Torrance, California: Economy

 As a major oil-producing region, Torrance was once dotted with thousands of oil wells and oil derricks.
 Though the oil wells are not as common as they once were, the Torrance oil refinery owned by PBF Energy in the north end of the city is responsible for much of Southern California's gasoline supply.
 Torrance was an important hub and shop site of the Pacific Electric Railway.

 Torrance has a general aviation airport, originally named simply "Torrance Airport" and since renamed Zamperini Field after local track star, World War II hero and Torrance High graduate Louis Zamperini.
 The airport handles approximately 175,000 annual take-offs and landings (473 per day), down from the 1974 record of 428,000 operations.
 Airport noise abatement is a major local issue.
-In 2007 the Western Museum of Flight moved to Zamperini Field.

 Torrance is also home to the main bakery facility for King's Hawaiian, the dominant brand of Hawaiian bread in North America.
 Younger Optics, Torrance's 10th-largest employer, created the first seamless or "invisible" bifocal.

 The headquarters of Mitsuwa Marketplace and Nijiya Market are both located in Torrance.